olls/sudoku-solver/help.md

 because the puzzle is broken or it is the same as the one already loaded.

+If you do not have a Sudoku to solve, you can just press the random button, which will load a random Sudoku into the grid from a long list.

 Solve
 -----

 To start the solving process, press the `Solve` button.
 If a message box opens saying: `Cannot solve puzzle.` It means the solver is not able to solve the puzzle, either because it is too difficult, or because it is a broken puzzle.
+Once you press the solve button the solved cells in the Sudoku are filled in on the grid.
+If the solver was unable to solve the puzzle fully, it will display the cells it was able to solve.